 Skip to content

-Every figure below is measured on a real benchmark run of shoe input/output pairs and shown with its methodology — sample size, library, pipeline version, and the date it was measured.
+Every figure on these pages is measured on a real benchmark run and shown with its methodology — sample size, 95% confidence interval, library, pipeline version, and the date it was measured.
 No figure can appear without them.
-We report the hard presets honestly: a recolor's colour drift and a try-on's stance drift sit right next to the easy wins.
+We publish the weak numbers next to the strong ones; an unmeasured cell says so instead of pretending.

 The pipeline that produced these numbers